UstadMobile/HTTP-IPC-Spec/README.md

 * A client app may obtain a token separately using an SDK or where it launched by a link (e.g. where a Learning Management System app launches the math app with a link for a specific lesson including credentials for the students session as happens using xAPI via [CMI-5](https://xapi.com/cmi5/overview/)).
 The client app can still use the REST over IPC to access the API provider app as long as the link includes the ```ipc-server``` parameter.

-Status:

-This is a very rough draft intended to facilitate discussion and comments.
-Issues, suggestions etc. are welcome